RanACohen/libpata/README.md

-# LibXLA
+# LibPATA

 ## Overview
-This is an PoC experiment to create a low-level tensor programing model with an abstruction of Tensor Operator Set.
+LibPATA (Parallel Asynchronous Tensors Abstraction), is a PoC experiment that creates a low-level tensor programing model with an abstruction of Tensor Operator Set.
+Providing API and Abstraction for programming Tensor operations for parallel execution using an async model underneath.

 ## Experimentation Questions
 Experimentation is around: